 What’s freelance marketing look like during a global pandemic?

 A lot of companies have been thrown for a loop during this COVID-19-induced recession, but that doesn’t mean you should put your freelance marketing efforts on the back burner.
+It also doesn’t mean you have to avoid firing a bad client because you’re worried about replacing them with a good one.

 Seriously.
 Many companies need more content right now, not less.